 Brain stem gliomas are challenging to treat due to their delicate location in the brain.
 However, recent years have seen significant breakthroughs in their management.
 These advances offer hope and improved outcomes for patients diagnosed with this aggressive form of cancer.

-Immunotherapy is an emerging treatment that boosts the body's natural defenses to fight the cancer.
+Immunotherapy is an emerging treatment that boosts the body's natural defences to fight cancer.
 Checkpoint inhibitors and CAR T-cell therapy are examples of immunotherapies being explored for brain stem glioma.
 Early clinical trials have shown promising results, making immunotherapy a potential game-changer in the fight against this disease.

 Precision radiotherapy techniques, such as proton beam therapy, offer targeted radiation treatment with reduced side effects.
 Unlike traditional radiation therapy, proton beam therapy limits radiation exposure to surrounding healthy tissues, potentially decreasing the long-term side effects of treatment.